hrmuwanika/-Frappe-ERPNext-Version-15--in-Ubuntu-24.04-LTS/README.md

 Default User is Administrator and use password you entered while creating new site.

 Open url http://asmtech.co.rw to login

+### Install SSL Certificate from Letsencrpt
+We secure the ERP Application with SSL certificate

 ```
 sudo apt-get remove certbot
 ```